Rvs94/MyPredict/README.md

 [MyPredict 3](doi.org/10.4121/20430741)

 ## File structure
 Each dataset (MyPredict 1-3) exists of seperate HDF5 files per subject.
 Each HDF5 file consists of the following structure.
-Herein is Day_X the measurement day (X: 1-4), Trial_YY the trial containing measurement data (YY: 01-..), MVC the Maximum Voluntary Contraction  (if applicable), uTrial_ZZ the unlabeled trials (ZZ: 01-.., if applicable).
-Meta contains the subject meta data, which can be found in [meta_data](doc/220805_MyPredict_MetaData.pdf) as well.
+Herein is Day_X the measurement day (X: 1-4), Trial_YY the trial containing measurement data (YY: 01-..), MVC the Maximum Voluntary Contraction  (if applicable), uTrial_ZZ the unlabeled trials (ZZ: 01-.., if applicable), Meta contains the subject meta data.
 ```
 MyPredict 1
 ├── MP101.hdf5